Enterprise architecture FAQ.

 Who is Albumi built for?

-Albumi is built for enterprise architects, solution architects, CTOs, IT operations teams, integration developers, project managers, and anyone who needs to understand the IT landscape.
+Albumi is built for enterprise architects, solution architects, CTOs, integration developers, data stewards, business analysts, and anyone who needs to understand the IT landscape.
 It provides an architecture health dashboard and portfolio analytics so each stakeholder sees the information most relevant to them.
+Whether you are an enterprise architect planning a migration, a CTO assessing portfolio health, or a developer looking up integration specifications - Albumi gives you the answers without complex tooling.
+See how each role uses Albumi →